M. G. Srinivas

-M. G. Srinivas is an Indian actor, film director and screenwriter who works in Kannada cinema.
+M. G. Srinivas (Srini) is an Indian actor, film director and screenwriter who works in Kannada cinema.
 He made his debut as a director in the Kannada film industry with Topiwala (2013), which stars Upendra.
 He made his debut as a lead actor in Srinivasa Kalyana (2017).

-Srinivas first became a radio jockey with his show on 93.5 RED FM, Blade Raja.
+Srini first became a radio jockey with his show on 93.5 RED FM, Blade Raja.
 He made short films, his first being Rules, which was screened at Australia's Bollywood and Beyond Film Festival.
 His next project, Simply Kailawesome, won him the Platinum Remi Award at the Houston Film Festival.
 The film is about the life and literary works of the Kannada writer T. P. Kailasam; it caught Upendra's attention and led to his first feature Topiwala, with Upendra in the lead.

-Early life and background

-M. G. Srinivas was educated at Presidency School in Bangalore, India.
-After graduating, he acquiring his BSc degree from Seshadripuram College.

-Srinivas began his career as a background dancer before moving into choreography.
-In 2007, he joined the radio station 93.5 RED FM as a presenter; his morning primetime show Blade Raja became one of the station's most popular programs during that period.

 Personal life

 M. G. Srinivas married Shruti IL, a journalist, on 30 June 2019 in Mysore.